-Criminal Trial Of Opioid Peddling Drug Company Execs Goes To The Jury
+Criminal Trial Of Opioid-Peddling Drug Company Execs Goes To The Jury

 Closing arguments are done and the criminal trial of pharmaceutical executive John Kapoor is now in the hands of the jury.
 Deliberations begin on Monday.

 The federal government has accused Kapoor and his four co-defendants of bribing doctors and deceiving insurance companies.
-In bringing criminal charges against corporate executives, the federal government is widely seen as trying to demonstrate that its acting aggressively against drug companies and the role they allegedly played in the opioid epidemic.
+In bringing criminal charges against corporate executives, the federal government is widely seen as trying to demonstrate that it is acting aggressively against drug companies and the role they allegedly played in the opioid epidemic.

-During the 10-week trial, federal prosecutors depicted the one-time billionaire as a man "driven by greed."
+During the trial, federal prosecutors depicted the onetime billionaire as a man driven by greed.
 During closing arguments, Assistant U.S. Attorney Nathaniel Yeager told jurors in Boston's Moakley Federal Courthouse that Kapoor put patients' lives at risk to ensure his own financial success.

-Kapoor, the founder of Insys Therapeutics, allegedly oversaw a marketing strategy that paid doctors over a million dollars to prescribe Subsys in high doses — often to patients who did not need it.
-Subsys is a highly-addictive opioid painkiller that's up to 100 times stronger than morphine.
+Kapoor, the founder of Insys Therapeutics, allegedly oversaw a marketing strategy that paid doctors more than $1 million to prescribe Subsys in high doses — often to patients who did not need it.
+Subsys is a highly addictive opioid painkiller up to 100 times stronger than morphine.

 Then, prosecutors claim, Insys set up a call center to ensure the expensive medication was covered by insurers.
-At the call centers, Insys employees allegedly pretended to be from doctor's offices and fabricated diagnoses and other information necessary to get the medication approved.
+At the call centers, Insys employees allegedly pretended to be from doctors' offices and fabricated diagnoses and other information necessary to get the medication approved.

 "The decisions, the money, the strategy came from the top," Yeager said.
-The obligation of physicians to "first, do no harm, became: first, do what you're told."
+The obligation of physicians to "first, do no harm, became: First, do what you're told."

-Yeager showed the jury internal company spreadsheets detailing how much money Insys had paid each doctor and the ROI or 'Return on Investment' from those payments.
-That is, exactly how much money the company was making back via prescriptions from each doctor they had paid.
-Yeager suggested it should be called ROB or 'Return on Bribe.'
+Yeager showed the jury internal company spreadsheets detailing how much money Insys had paid each doctor and the ROI, or return on investment, from those payments.
+That is, exactly how much money the company was making back via prescriptions from each doctor it had paid.
+Yeager suggested it should be called ROB — "return on bribe."

 Defense rests in less than three days